 LibieXtreme, Y-4ever, Libimax X Liquid, Powermania Liquid and Capsule and Herbal Disiac

 February 2009.
 The FDA releases a Consumer Health Information review of several dietary supplements sold since 2004 to treat erectile dysfunction.
 Many of the supplements were found to contain either the active ingredients in Viagra or levitra.

 May 2008.
-Palo Alto Labs, makers of the male enhancement supplements called Aspire 36 and Aspire Lite issue a nationwide recall after the FDA informs them that these products were found to contain trace amounts of Aildenafil, a PDE 5 inhibitor as well as sulfoaildenafil which is similar in chemical structure to Sildenafil (the active ingredient in Viagra).
+Palo Alto Labs, makers of the male enhancement supplements called Aspire 36 and Aspire Lite issued a nationwide recall after the FDA informs them that these products were found to contain trace amounts of Aildenafil, a PDE 5 inhibitor as well as sulfoaildenafil which is similar in chemical structure to Sildenafil (the active ingredient in Viagra).